eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 Here is a short overview what the receiver has to do when they want to support Unique Id Push notifications.
 This is an optional feature.

-- The Receiver in this scenario is the customer of a part.
+- The receiver in this scenario is the customer of a part.
-- The Receiver must create a EDC asset in their EDC that works as the endpoint for receiving notifications.
+- The receiver must create a EDC asset in their EDC that works as the endpoint for receiving notifications.
 Also, access & usage policies as described below must be configured.
 - The EDC in which the notification EDC asset was created must be registered at the Discovery Service (so that the sender can find the partner's EDC which should receive notifications)
 - When the Receiver receives a Unique Id Push notification, it must process this notification after it was received by the EDC (in a Backend Data Service)
 - How the Receiver processes the notification is up to them, but the following steps are recommended:
   - Verify the correctness of the data in the notification (i.e., the receiver is actually the customer of this part).
   - Store the notification data for later.
-  - Use this data when the digital twin for the part into which the delivered part is built into is created instead of doing a lookup to the digital twin registry.
+  - Use this data when the digital twin for the part into which the delivered part is built into is created instead of doing a lookup to a supplier's Digital Twin Registry.

 ###### EDC Asset